A photograph of the Barron River near Barron Gorge Power Station. The river is dotted with rocks and trees.

 On 6 July 2024, the Barron Gorge Power Station was returned to service, marking the completion of Stage 1 of the recovery project.

-The next phase of works includes constructing a weather resilient, permanent concrete wall at the weir.
+The current phase of works includes constructing a weather resilient, permanent concrete wall at the weir.

 The local community may notice increased traffic and heavy haulage during construction.
 Every effort will be made to minimise noise and traffic impacts for the community.
 CleanCo will keep the community informed of any significant disruptions or changes to planned works.